-Have you ever thought about the fact that you can actually make money by receiving phone calls?
+Have you ever thought about the fact that you can actually get paid to receive calls?

-If you run any sort of remote consultation business and don’t make use of a premium phone line, you’re probably missing out on a pretty lucrative additional revenue stream.
+If you run a remote consultation business and don’t use a premium phone line, you’re missing out on an additional revenue stream.

-We recently found out about EagleDial, a Swedish tech company, that is challenging the traditional premium rate number industry, by introducing an innovative pay-per-minute call system that works for both phone and video calls.
+We recently found out about EagleDial, a Swedish tech company that is challenging the traditional premium rate number industry.
+It has been introducing an innovative pay-per-minute call system that works for both phone and video calls.

-Our interest piqued, we decided to take a look at the premium rate number industry as a whole and the way EagleDial is disrupting the existing market with their pay-per-minute system.
+Our interest piqued, and we decided to take a look at the way EagleDial is disrupting the existing market with their pay-per-minute system.

 Premium rate numbers are numbers that charge extra to the person who made the call through their monthly phone bill or through credit on their mobile phone.

 The costs tend to be more than for a normal phone call or text message.
-In 2009 the premium rate industry in the UK was estimated to be worth around £800 million.
+In the UK, the premium rate industry is worth over £2 billion per year.

 So, can anyone just apply for a premium rate line and make money off every call they receive?